-We are based in the heart of the Clinton Devon Estate in a beautiful 60 year old woodland.
+We are based in the heart of the Clinton Devon Estate in a beautiful woodland adjacent to Dalditch Common; an area of outstanding natural beauty.
 Exmouth Forest School was created by a passionate team of trained Forest School Leaders who set up our sister Forest School, Exeter Forest School.

 Forest School is all about reconnecting with your natural surroundings, building confidence through traditional activities and team-work.
-Our Toddler Clubs, Holiday Clubs and Birthday Parties will get you and your children outdoors, smiling and learning.
+Our Toddler Clubs, Home Ed sessions, Holiday Clubs and Birthday Parties will get you and your children outdoors, smiling and learning.

 We are very grateful to Clinton Devon Estates for the opportunity to use their land for Exmouth Forest School.
 It has been a pleasure working with John Wilding, who sees our partnership as a wonderful way to carry on Clinton Devon Estates’ excellent work in connecting communities with the countryside.